KiteBoarder/interview-concepts/README.md

 Quick select: find the Kth smallest or largest element.
 Find median: can be done via quick select in linear time.

+## Tree:

+### serialization:
+pre order or level order, both with null values. pre order cons: using stack, stack normally gets consumed faster than heap.
+Level order is with queue, memory coming from heap so it has more memory available.

 ## LinkedList
 doubly linked list with a dummy head, tail.
 This way we add, remove nodes between two dummy nodes, but never worry about head, tail being null.
 ```